What is IoT?

 Discover the right IoT insights for your business

-Extract information from massive data with cloud analytics so that it’s readily available and easily categorized.
+Extract information from massive amounts of data with cloud analytics so that it's readily available and easily categorized.
 Use this information to better understand how your products or services are performing.
 Incorporate cloud analytics using fully managed IoT services that provide deeper insights to drive faster decision-making.

 Learn about IoT technologies and protocols

 Develop a strong foundation in IoT to make the best choices for your project.
 Learn more about IoT technologies and protocols.

 Secure your IoT solutions

 What is Internet of Things security and how is it different from regular cybersecurity?
 In short, IoT cybersecurity adds an extra layer of complexity as the cyber and the physical worlds converge.
 For this reason, it's important to monitor everything connected to your IoT solution and make sure to have threat monitoring in place to get alerts and address threats quickly.
 Learn more about Azure IoT security.